-The Uchinaa Junior Study Program (formerly the Junior Study Tour) is an annual immersion program
+The Uchinaa Junior Study Program (formerly the Junior Study Tour)

-that brings middle and high school students of Okinawan descent to their ancestral islands.
+students of Okinawan descent to their ancestral islands.

 PLEASE NOTE: